Reynholm1/ways_of_working/README.md

 ## Things that I love
 * my family
-* working flexibly to spend as much time around my young family as possible (before they grow up and realise how embarassing I am)
+* working flexibly to spend as much time around my young family as possible (before they grow up and realise how embarrassing I am)
 * playing and watching sports, coffee, New Zealand
 * tech that makes my life easier.